moebiussurfing/ofxSoundDevicesManager/README.md

 ### Tested systems
 - **Windows10** / **VS2017** / **OF 0.11+**
-  ONLY WORKS ON WINDOWS YET.
+  ONLY WORKS ON WINDOWS YET!

 ### TODO/IDEAS
 * Make it https://github.com/roymacdonald/ofxSoundObjects compatible.
 * Make it macOS compatible.

 ### Notes
-* *ALPHA STATE / WORK IN PROGRESS*
-* Would crash when hot-changing the sound API **DS/ASIO/WASAPI**, but should wake up and reload fine the settings after restarting the app.
+* Would crash when hot-changing the sound API **DS/ASIO/WASAPI**, but should wake up and reload fine the settings after restarting the app or by hardcoding devices.

 ## Author
 An addon by **@moebiusSurfing**
 *(ManuMolina).
-2020.*
+2020-2022.*

 ## License
 *MIT License*

-**_PLEASE FEEL FREE TO ADD MODIFICATIONS, EXAMPLES OR FEATURES AND TO SEND ME PULL REQUESTS OR ISSUES!_**